Searching...

 When donations from Facebook Fundraisers come to Help Hope Live in honor of a client, the client will not owe taxes on those funds.

-More people than ever are turning to cash apps like Venmo, PayPal, and Zelle to raise funds for personal causes.
+More people than ever are turning to peer-to-peer payment apps like Venmo, PayPal, and Zelle to raise funds for personal causes.

-Funds you raise through apps like Venmo and PayPal go directly into an individual’s bank account or become available in their cash app accounts for personal use.
+Funds you raise through apps like Venmo and PayPal go directly into an individual’s bank account or become available in their payment app accounts for personal use.

-Some funds raised through a cash app can be considered “personal contributions” that are not taxable for the recipient—examples include reimbursement from a friend, a roommate’s share of the rent, or funds that are considered a “gift” to the recipient.
+Some personal contributions are not taxable for the recipient—examples include reimbursement from a friend, a roommate’s share of the rent, or funds that are considered a “gift” to the recipient.

 It is up to the recipient of these funds to carefully track each contribution, plus its intention and use, and report the details when they file their taxes.